wnet-ieg-2/pbs-passport-authenticate/README.md

 ## Setup and Installation

-Before you install, you will need to file some support tickets with PBS to get credentials for two APIs that they provide.
+Before you install, you will need to file some support tickets with PBS to get credentials for some APIs that they provide.

 ### Public Media SSO
 Public Media Single-Sign-On is an Akamai-hosted OpenID Connect system shared between PBS and NPR.
 This plugin integrates with that system to provide member logins on a local station website.
 Visit https://docs.pbs.org/space/PMSSO/29392997/Public+Media+Single+Sign-On+(SSO) for more technical details.
 This plugin uses the "public client" setup that by default they will setup.